 - Buses/vans-WIPP facility buses/vans will be available for evacuation of personnel.
 The buses/vans are stationed in the employee parking lot. - Privately Owned Vehicles-Because many employees drive to work in their own vehicles, these vehicles may be used in an emergency.
-Personnel will be provided routes to be taken when leaving the facility. - These vehicles may be used to transport personnel who have been released from the site by the RCRA Emergency Coordinator. - 8 The primary evacuation routes for the WIPP facility are the main DOE north/south access road, - 9 which connects to U.S. Highways 62/180 (north) and State Highway 128 (south).
-Alternate - evacuation routes from the facility are provided at the south side and the east side of the facility - 11 (Figure D-8). - 12 D-9 Location of the RCRA Contingency Plan and Plan Revision - In accordance with 20.4.1.300 NMAC (incorporating 40 CFR §§262 and 262.262(a)) and - 20.4.1.500 NMAC (incorporating 40 CFR §264.53(a)), the owner/operator of the WIPP facility - will ensure that copies of this RCRA Contingency Plan are maintained at the WIPP facility and - are available to the emergency personnel and organizations described in Section D-2.
-When the - 17 RCRA Contingency Plan is revised, updated copies are distributed (electronically or via site - mail) or hand delivered to applicable WIPP facility emergency personnel and Emergency - Operations Centers.
-In addition, the Permittees will make copies available to the following - federal, state, and local agencies and mining companies in the vicinity of the WIPP facility, as - required by 20.4.1.300 (incorporating 40 CFR §262.262(a)) and 20.4.1.500 NMAC - 22 (incorporating 40 CFR §264.53(b)): - Intrepid Potash New Mexico LLC - White Marble Mine - Mosaic Potash Carlsbad Inc. - City of Carlsbad
+Personnel will be provided routes to be taken when leaving the facility.

+- These vehicles may be used to transport personnel who have been released from the site by - the RCRA Emergency Coordinator. - The primary evacuation routes for the WIPP facility are the main DOE north/south access road, - which connects to U.S. Highways 62/180 (north) and State Highway 128 (south).
+Alternate - 5 evacuation routes from the facility are provided at the south side and the east side of the facility. - 6 Utilization of the alternate evacuation routes leads to either the main DOE north/south access - 7 road or Campbell Road, which travels north and intersects with U.S. Highway 62/180.
+The - primary and alternate evacuation routes are depicted in Figures D-8 and D-8a.

+9 D-9 Location of the RCRA Contingency Plan and Plan Revision

+- In accordance with 20.4.1.300 NMAC (incorporating 40 CFR §§262 and 262.262(a)) and - 20.4.1.500 NMAC (incorporating 40 CFR §264.53(a)), the owner/operator of the WIPP facility - will ensure that copies of this RCRA Contingency Plan are maintained at the WIPP facility and - are available to the emergency personnel and organizations described in Section D-2.
+When the - 14 RCRA Contingency Plan is revised, updated copies are distributed (electronically or via site - mail) or hand delivered to applicable WIPP facility emergency personnel and Emergency - Operations Centers.
+In addition, the Permittees will make copies available to the following - federal, state, and local agencies and mining companies in the vicinity of the WIPP facility, as - required by 20.4.1.300 (incorporating 40 CFR §262.262(a)) and 20.4.1.500 NMAC - 19 (incorporating 40 CFR §264.53(b)): - Intrepid Potash New Mexico LLC - White Marble Mine - Mosaic Potash Carlsbad Inc. - City of Carlsbad

 - Carlsbad Medical Center, Carlsbad

-- Lea Regional Medical Center, Hobbs
+- Covenant Health Hobbs Hospital, Hobbs

 - City of Hobbs

-- BLM, Carlsbad
+- BLM.
+Carlsbad

 - New Mexico State Police

 - New Mexico Department of Homeland Security and Emergency Management

 - Eddy County Commission

 - Sheriff of Eddy County

 - Sheriff of Lea County

+- Eddy County Fire and Rescue

+- Eddy County Emergency Management

+- Lea County Emergency Management

 - In accordance with 20.4.1.300 NMAC (incorporating 40 CFR §262.263) and 20.4.1.500 NMAC

 - (incorporating 40 CFR §264.54), the Permittees will ensure that this plan is reviewed and

 - 38 amended whenever:

 - The Permit for the WIPP facility is revised in any way that would affect the RCRA Contingency Plan;

 - This plan fails in an emergency;

-- The WIPP facility design, construction, operation, maintenance, or other circumstances change in a way that materially increases the potential for fires, explosions, or releases of hazardous waste or hazardous constituents or change the response necessary in an emergency; - The list of RCRA Emergency Coordinators change; or - The list of WIPP facility emergency equipment changes.
+- The WIPP facility design, construction, operation, maintenance, or other circumstances change in a way that materially increases the potential for fires, explosions, or releases 2 of hazardous waste or hazardous constituents or change the response necessary in an emergency; - The list of RCRA Emergency Coordinators change; or - The list of WIPP facility emergency equipment changes.

-Table D-1 Resource Conservation and Recovery Act Emergency Coordinators1
+Table D-1 Resource Conservation and Recovery Act Emergency Coordinators